ericheep/sound-house/README.md

 The second sends audio using the JACK ([JACK Audio Connection Kit](http://www.jackosx.com/)) audio server over a network to the individual Raspberry Pis using [JackTrip](https://ccrma.stanford.edu/software/jacktrip/) (CCRMA developed system for streaming audio over the internet).
 While JackTrip is meant for wired applications, it still (sorta) works for this one.

-Install the latest Raspbian (Jessie)
+Install The Latest Raspbian (Jessie)
 ------------------------------------

 While this isn't necessarily required for the ChucK implementation, it is definitely required for the JackTrip implementation.
 Go to the Raspberry Pi and get the latest [NOOBS image](https://www.raspberrypi.org/downloads/noobs/).